HOW TO CLEAN GOLD-PLATED JEWELRY

 - Remove gold-plated pieces while cleaning with harsh chemicals.
 The chemicals can strip the gold plating from the jewelry revealing the base metal.
 Some of the worst chemicals found in cleaning solutions are ammonia, chlorine, bleach, etc.

 - We do not recommend an ultrasonic machine for cleaning gold-plated items.
 The ultrasonic waves generated by an ultrasonic cleaner can cause the plating to vibrate, loosening the bond between the gold and the base metal.
 In addition, the cleaning solution used in an ultrasonic cleaner can strip away the gold plating.
-It is also harmful to already set stones, as it can loosen them from their setting.
+It is also harmful to already set stones, as it can loosen them from their setting, which may cause a lost or damaged stone.
+For example, a stone encased in a loose prong setting can fall against a hard surface and chip or scratch.
+Or, worse yet, it can be lost forever.